johnwcowan/r7rs-work/Dictionaries.md

- *  Invoking `(`*update new-key new-value obj*`)` returns a dictionary that contains all the associations of *dictionary*, except for the association whose key is the same as *key*, which is replaced by a new association that maps *new-key* to *new-value*.
+ *  Invoking `(`*update new-key new-value obj*`)` returns a dictionary that contains all the associations of *dictionary*, except for the association whose key is the same as *key*, which is replaced or hidden by a new association that maps *new-key* to *new-value*.

  *  Invoking `(`*remove obj*`)` returns a dictionary that contains all the associations of *dictionary*,